 Northern Ireland Renewable Obligation

 Climate Change Levy (CCL)

 Combined Heat and Power (CHP)

 This may include the use of data analytics.

 Processing your information may include the consideration and investigation of complaints, and enforcement action investigations.
 If the circumstances require, we may share your personal information with:

 - external central government departments

 - energy industry bodies.

-All processing of personal information connected with the administration of the schemes may include crime prevention, combating abuse, misuse and misreporting in relation to the schemes.
-In some cases, this may require that personal information is processed through our data analytics software.
+Personal information processed as part of the administration of the schemes, may include crime prevention, combating abuse, and misuse and misreporting in relation to the schemes.
+We may also use your personal information to inform you about, or provide you with literature or services about our schemes.
+In some cases, this may include the use of data analytics.